AdobeDocs/campaign-classic.en/help/web/using/use-cases--web-forms.md

    ![](assets/s_ncs_admin_survey_double-opt-in_sample_1d.png)

 1. Since the recipients of this delivery haven't confirmed their approval, they are still on the database denylist.
-For them to receive this communication, you need to authorize deliveries based on this template to target denylisted recipients.
+For them to receive this communication, you need to authorize deliveries based on this template to target recipients on denylist.

    To do this, click the **[!UICONTROL Exclusions]** tab.